snkashis/android-docs/src/pages/plugins/overview/location-layer.md

 | `TRACKING_GPS` | Camera tracks the user location, with bearing provided by a normalized `Location#getBearing()`. |
 | `TRACKING_GPS_NORTH` | Camera tracks the user location, with bearing always set to north (0). |

-Here are a few examples from [`LocationLayerModesActivity`](https://github.com/mapbox/mapbox-plugins-android/blob/master/app/src/main/java/com/mapbox/mapboxsdk/plugins/testapp/activity/location/LocationLayerModesActivity.java) in the plugin test application:
+Here are a few examples from [the `LocationLayerModesActivity` in the plugin's test application](https://github.com/mapbox/mapbox-plugins-android/blob/master/app/src/main/java/com/mapbox/mapboxsdk/plugins/testapp/activity/location/LocationLayerModesActivity.java):

 **CameraMode.NORMAL**